Trango Vergo Review

-Feeding slack with this device is really a cinch, and one of the main perks of choosing the Vergo over other similar options.
+Feeding slack with this device is easy and intuitive, and it is one of the main reasons it is our favorite device for belaying the leader.
 There is no special confusing technique to learn.
-When holding the device correctly in the right hand (watch instructional video linked above!), with the thumb and forefinger in the correctly shown places and the brake rope running through the palm of the hand, you can pull rope through off to the side on the left.
+When holding the device correctly in the right hand (watch the instructional video), with the thumb and forefinger in the correct places and the brake rope running through the palm of the hand, slack can be pulled without much friction on the left side.
 This is very easy to master and is the only way to use this device, as there is no option to feed rope using two hands like a standard belay device.
 There is also no need to use the thumb to block the cam to allow slack to pass through, the orientation of the device is all that is needed.

 When a climber falls, the rope is pulled upward, locking the device.
 Since the direction of pull on the rope decides whether the device is locked or not, it can take a bit of effort to unlock it while still under tension.
-To do so, one slides the left hand down the rope to the device, and pulls forcefully back while continuing to hold the device with the right hand.
+To do so, one slides the left hand down the rope to the device and pulls forcefully back while continuing to hold the device with the right hand.
 This takes more force than simply pressing down the cam with the thumb on a GriGri, but the technique comes quickly once you know what to do.
 While traditional tube-style devices are still a bit smoother and easier to manage, this one is the easiest to feed slack of all the active assist devices we have tested.
 And, feeding out slack quickly is possible without defeating the brake assist, creating a safer climbing experience.

 Weight and Bulk

-While it doesn't work in the exact same manner as a traditional auto-block device, the Vergo can be used to belay a second climber off the anchor in the same manner as the other active assist devices.
-It can only accommodate one rope, but has a pretty smooth action with little resistance compared to some auto-block devices, which saves the elbows and shoulders on a long route.
+While it doesn't work in the same manner as a traditional auto-block device, the Vergo can be used to belay a second climber off the anchor in the same manner as the other active assist devices.
+It can only accommodate one rope but has a pretty smooth action with little resistance than some auto-block devices, which saves the elbows and shoulders on a long route.